I5UCC/VRC-ASL_Gestures/README.md

 ## Troubleshoot

-If you have problems with this ThumbParamsOSC, try any of these to fix it then create an Issue in the repository:
+If you have problems with ThumbParamsOSC, try any of these to fix it then create an Issue in the repository:
 - Restart Thumbparams and SteamVR
 - Turn OSC OFF and ON
 - Reset OSC Config